dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/05-cost-allocation/index.md

 ![](../../assets/images/bycapability.png)

+> Note: This view is available for everyone on Account Management.
+However, if you do not have Admin permissions within your company, you will not be able to see the breakdown.
+Therefore, here's a close example of how that would look like.

 ### Allocate Costs

+Now that we've checked this on the account level, we need to make sure that costs are allocated to all dedicated teams regardless of what capability they are using.
+To do that, let's follow the next steps below:

-3. Check if there's any cost center that hasn't been "allowlisted"
+1. Check if there's any cost center that hasn't been "allowlisted"

 ![](../../assets/images/ccnotallowlisted.png)

-4. ecommerce-apps seems that hasn't been allowlisted, add it under Account Management
+2. `ecommerce-apps` hasn't been allowlisted, let's add it in Account Management

 ![](../../assets/images/noecommerce.png)

-5. Add it, then you can use the following chart to validate, there's an event every hour
+3. After adding `dt.cost.costcenter`, you will be able to use the following chart to validate it.
+There's an event every hour that we can query.

 ![](../../assets/images/addecomm.png)

-SCREENSHOT MISSING LAST TICKLE

-6. The biggest portion of unallocation is because of Full-Stack monitoring.
-It is highly recommended to add those properties to your OA
+4. The biggest portion of unallocation is because of Full-Stack monitoring.
+In our case, we are using a Kubernetes deployment in a [CloudNativeFullStack](https://docs.dynatrace.com/docs/ingest-from/setup-on-k8s/how-it-works/cloud-native-fullstack) monitoring mode.
+Dynatrace CloudNativeFullStack licensing is based on Host-level RAM, so we need to ensure that host properties are correctly set at the Host level in order for them to show up correctly on your chargeback report.
+These properties also align with the enrichment you completed earlier for cost allocation.

+> Important: If you want a split on the namespace level, what you are looking for is Full-Stack Monitoring which combines [Kubernetes Platform Monitoring and Application-only monitoring](https://docs.dynatrace.com/docs/ingest-from/setup-on-k8s/deployment/application-observability).
+Licensing here is calculated based on pod-hours, plus the enrichment you’ve already applied in previous exercises.

 ![](../../assets/images/oanocost.png)
+> Unassigned properties

-7. We've ready for you a Dynakube with the relevant host properties to add.
-Run the following command to apply the dynakube with the costcenter value
+5. We have already prepared a Dynakube with the relevant host properties for you to add.
+Run the following command to apply the Dynakube with the costcenter and cost product values.

-kubectl apply -f /home/ace/.ansible/collections/ansible_collections/ace_box/ace_box/roles/dt-operator/files/cloudNativeFullStack-properties.yaml
+`kubectl apply -f /home/ace/.ansible/collections/ansible_collections/ace_box/ace_box/roles/dt-operator/files/cloudNativeFullStack-properties.yaml`

-8. Wait a few minutes until the cost center info appears
+6. Wait a few minutes until the cost center info appears

 ![](../../assets/images/oacost.png)

 We can start allocating costs for ecommerce-app department

 ![](../../assets/images/allocated.png)